Skip to content

 Data Masking

-If full masking of fields is desired, it is recommended to use setDataModifier for better performance.
-If detailed rule replacement is needed, it is recommended to use setLineDataModifier
+If you want to fully mask a field, it is recommended to use setDataModifier, which performs better.
+If you need detailed rule replacement, it is recommended to use setLineDataModifier

-Please do not use complex or highly delayed methods in callback methods, as this would greatly affect SDK data writing performance
+Do not use complex or high-latency methods in the callback method, this will greatly affect SDK data writing performance

 FTSdk.install(